An Aesthetic Philosophy of Librarianship

 Today, academic librarians are still struggling to find ways to demonstrate their library’s relevance to their respective institutions, which usually translates into contriving ways to demonstrate our value within the context of an institutional Quality Assessment plan.

-Many of us academic librarians had hoped to enrich the lives of others, quite likely as ours have been enriched, through the experience of a great library, a library we probably enjoyed going to because, well, it was interesting, and made us feel connected to a larger community of scholars who were passionate about the same things we were, and made our world feel like a larger, more interesting place.
+Many of us academic librarians had hoped to enrich the lives of others, quite likely as ours have been enriched, through the experience of a great library, a library we probably enjoyed going to because, well, it was interesting, and made us feel connected to a larger community of scholars who were passionate about the same things we were, and made our world feel like a larger, the stars a bit brighter.
 It provided a kind of transcendence.
 Great libraries are great because they have great collections which afford users with a great experience.
 This is what I call “the aesthetic.”

 he managerial art of objectifying what is inherently subjective and experiential, through inputs, outputs, outcomes, performance indicators, benchmarks, feedback, usage stats, metrics, documentary evidence and analyses, and then folding this meaningfully and compellingly to institutional goals and objectives, and last, into our own budgetary justifications in ways college and university administrators will ultimately appreciate, is the challenge now laid at our collective feet.

 Libraries have always attempted to measure themselves and their services to evaluate their effectiveness, impact on users, or “goodness.”
 This is nothing new.
-Some have even criticized the discipline for its seemingly unbridled enthusiasm for measurement, for being “confounded from the outset” by false “certainties of empiricism” stemming from the fact it regards itself as a science and takes as its domain information.39
+Some have even criticized the discipline for its seemingly unbridled enthusiasm for measurement, for being “confounded from the outset” by false “certainties of empiricism” stemming from the fact it regards itself as a science, and takes as its domain information.41

 There is certainly a lot that could be written about Quality Assessment planning with regard to libraries, such as, how do we assess our assessment plans to know that they are good?
 Has the practice of assessing the academic library’s value through the rubric of institutional effectiveness been good for academic libraries and those who use them?
 Has this practice resulted in improved library services?
 How has it changed us, for better or for worse?